joakim077/Docker_for_DevOps/SpringBoot-bank-app/README.md

 # End-to-End Bank Application Deployment on AWS EC2

-This project demonstrates an end-to-end deployment of a multi-tier bank application written in Java (Spring Boot) using DevSecOps practices.
-The application is containerized using Docker and can be deployed on AWS EKS (Elastic Kubernetes Service).
+This project demonstrates an end-to-end deployment of a multi-tier bank application written in Java (Spring Boot) using DevOps practices.
+The application is containerized using Docker and can be deployed on AWS EC2.
 The application includes user authentication and transaction management.

 ![Login diagram](images/login.png)
 ![Transactions diagram](images/transactions.png)